Updated: Jun 27

 We shall be well equipped and 100% safe, and the experience is more than worthy of the effort.

 About a two hour drive north will bring us to the Kalahari Gemsnok Park where we shall enter en register to pass into Botswana into the Kgalagadi Transfrontier Park and have 15,000 square miles virtually to ourselves.

-Because it is so big travellers simply get absorb by the wideness and we can feel that we own it.
+Because it is so big the wideness simply absorbs you.
 This is the view we shall immediately have:

 Soon we shall find a shady space for a leisurely breakfast, but do not get out of our vehicle before scouting the area out:

 There will be a shaded hideout overlooking a water hole

 Finding any waterhole merits the time spent there.
 This is a desert, so water is an attraction and a resource to fight about..